+779 .
+1 A.D.C.
+1.1 T

+o The report covers roles ARC with

+and responsibilities for regulatory and

+ARC facilities, public contractual

+health units, and DHBs obligations in

+to prepare for and relation to IPC and

+prevent COVID-19 pandemic planning

+outbreaks as well as (Workstream 6)

+manage COVID-19

+outbreaks when

+suspected cases arise

-On 11 August 2020, the
+• On 11 August 2020, the

 COVID-19 and Long-

 Term Care in Aotearoa

 New Zealand Report was

 released by the

 International Long Term

 Care Policy Network

 o The report discusses

 MOH guidelines for

 the 4 alert levels in

 relation to ARC

 services and their

 implications for new

 admissions, current

 residents, PPE and

 visitors

-On 1 April 2021, the
+• On 1 April 2021, the

 MOH updated its

 COVID-19 specific

 guidelines for aged care

 providers, including for

 PPE use, screening,

 managing staff and

 residents with COVID-

 19, visiting policies,

 transfers and other

 guidance for preventing

-and controlling COVID-

-19 outbreaks

-The New Zealand Aged

-Care Association

-(NZACA) released advice

-to rest homes on

-COVID-19 Alert levels 3

-and 4 on 13 February

-2021, and on Alert levels

-1 and 2 on 14 February

-2021

-L
+Suitainee for preventing l

-As of March 2021, New Zealand is vaccinating Group 2 which includes long-term care staff and residents United Kingdom On 2 April 2020 (last updated 1 April 2021), the Department of Health and Social Care released guidance on the admission and care of residents in a care home during COVID-19 On 22 July 2020 (last updated 6 April 2021) Department of Health and Social Care released guidance on visiting care homes during COVID-19 Each resident can nominate up to two named visitors for regular visits In addition to the two named visitors, residents with higher care needs can also nominate an essential caregiver On 25 August (last updated 1 April 2021) The Department of Health and Social Care released an overview of adult social care guidance on corona virus (COVID-19) The guidance covers infection prevention The Department of Health and Social Care's guidance on the admission and care of residents in a care home during COVID-19 and overview of adult social care guidance on corona virus (COVID-19) include advice for managing outbreaks including: Help with infection control What to do in the event of a suspected outbreak Reporting outbreaks Steps to take following a COVID-19 related death of a person who worked in adult social care Care protocols for residents depending on their COVID-19 status and personal needs Outbreaks in long-term care homes are monitored through the government's Capacity Tracker, which is a portal On 18 April 2020, the UK government announced £1.6 billion in new funding for councils, bringing the total funding provided to councils to £3.2 billion since March 2020 Councils can use the funds to address challenges related to COVID-19 including adult social care An additional £850 million in social care grants to help with cashflow On 14 May 2020, an additional £600 million was provided as part of an infection control fund to support adult care providers by reducing the rate of transmission in and between care homes and improve workforce resilience The Department of Health and Social Care released an overview of adult social care guidance on corona virus (COVID-19) includes information for social care providers on mental health and wellbeing and financial support The United Kingdom Government's document on the admission and care of residents in care homes during COVID-19 recommended that care home managers review sick leave policies and occupational health support unwell staff to stay at home The document also recommended that care homes The overview of adult social care guidance on corona virus (COVID-19) includes advice for increasing flexibility to use direct payment for activities at home and payment of family carers or close friends if a personal assistant is not available during COVID-19 The Department of Health and Social Care also provides advice (updated 2 February 2021) for local authorities and NHS to support home care provision during COVID-19 The Department of Health and Social Care is working with Skills for Care to provide funded training programs to build social care workforce (paid and volunteer) capacity through remote
+United Kingdom and controlling COVID- 19 outbreaks The New Zealand Aged Care Association (NZACA) released advice to rest homes on COVID-19 Alert levels 3 and 4 on 13 February 2021, and on Alert levels 1 and 2 on 14 February 2021 As of March 2021, New Zealand is vaccinating Group 2 which includes long-term care staff and residents On 2 April 2020 (last updated 23 June 2021), the Department of Health and Social Care released The Department of Health and Social Care's guidance on the admission and care of • On 18 April 2020, the UK government announced £1.6 billion in new funding The Department of Health and Social Care released an overview of adult The overview of adult social care guidance on corona virus (COVID-19) The overview of adult social care guidance on corona virus (COVID-19) guidance on the admission and care of residents in a care home during COVID-19 The 23 June 2021 update includes changes to the policy on isolation requirements for new admissions from community, whole care home testing, and advice for keeping staff safe On 22 July 2020 (last updated 21 June 2021) Department of Health and Social Care released residents in a care home during COVID-19 and overview of adult social care guidance on corona virus (COVID-19) (last updated 23 June 2021) include advice for managing outbreaks including: • Help with infection control • What to do in the event of a suspected outbreak • Reporting outbreaks • Steps to take following a COVID-19 related death of a for councils, bringing the total funding provided to councils to £3.2 billion since March 2020 Councils can use the funds to address challenges related to COVID-19 including adult social care An additional £850 million in social care grants to help with cashflow On 14 May 2020, an additional £600 million was social care guidance on corona virus (COVID-19) (last updated 23 June 2021) includes information for social care providers on mental health and wellbeing and financial support The United Kingdom Government's document on the admission and care of residents in care homes during COVID-19 (last (last updated 23 June 2021) includes advice for increasing flexibility to use direct payment for activities at home and payment of family carers or close friends if a personal assistant is not available during COVID-19 The Department of Health and Social Care also provides advice (last updated 17 May 2021) for local authorities and NHS to support guidance on visiting care homes during COVID-19